mesosphere/dcos-docs-site/pages/services/couchbase/1.0.0-6.0.0/operations/index.md

 #include /services/include/operations.tmpl

-## More on POD Replace
+## More on POD Replacement

 If a {{ model.serverName }} node becomes unresponsive, you must failover to the remaining healthy nodes.
 Failover can be initiated via the {{ model.techName }} dashboard or the CLI.
 You can also configure auto failover.
-You can find more information on {{ model.techName }} failover [here](https://developer.couchbase.com/documentation/server/current/clustersetup/failover.html).
+You can find more information on {{ model.techName }} failover [in the {{ model.techName }} documentation](https://developer.couchbase.com/documentation/server/current/clustersetup/failover.html).

 After failover, a rebalance must be initiated.
 Rebalance can be initiated via the {{ model.techName }} dashboard or the CLI.
 The rebalance will remove the unresponsive node from the cluster and distribute the data evenly across the remaining nodes.